K8sattributes Processor

 otel_annotationswill translateresource.opentelemetry.io/footo thefooresource attribute, etc. -

-deployment_name_from_replicasetallows extracting deployment name from replicaset name by trimming pod template hash.
-This will disable watching for replicaset resources, which can be useful in environments with limited RBAC permissions as the processor will not needget,watch, andlistpermissions fordeployments.
-It also reduces memory consumption of the processor.
-Important: Whendeployment_name_from_replicaset: trueis set, you must still includek8s.deployment.name(orservice.name) in theextract.metadatasection for the deployment name to be extracted.
+deployment_name_from_replicasetis deprecated and will be removed in future releases.
+Deployment names are derived from ReplicaSet names by default by trimming the pod-template-hash suffix.
+Set this option tofalseonly to force ReplicaSet informer lookup for deployment names.
+Ifk8s.deployment.uidis included in theextract metadatasection, or deployment labels or annotations are being extracted (i.e. anyextract.labelsorextract.annotationsrule withfrom: deployment), then the Deployment/ReplicaSet informers are started and this setting is ignored.
+Important: You must still includek8s.deployment.name(orservice.name) in theextract.metadatasection for the deployment name to be extracted.
 The processor derives the deployment name from the ReplicaSet’s naming convention without requiring direct access to Deployment resources, but the extraction rules must be enabled.
 Take the following ownerReference of a pod managed by deployment for example:

 opentelemetry-collector.